asahnow/resume/main.typ

   title: "Sales & Service Associate",
   dates: dates-helper(start-date: "Oct 2022", end-date: "Dec 2024"),
 )
-- Communicated effectively with customers to understand needs and deliver timely service, contributing to improved client satisfaction and overall sales performance
+- Communicated effectively with customers to understand needs and deliver timely service, contributing to improved customer satisfaction and overall sales performance
 - Led the organization and optimization of 2000-item inventory, enhancing operational efficiency and reducing retrieval time